 - A Complete Guide To Buying A Property In France – understand how property purchasing is done in France to avoid costly mistakes in the process.

 Of course, if these prices still seem a bit steep, you can save plenty of money by living in a local town.
-Obviously you’ll need a car, but you’ll benefit from a quieter lifestyle while still having the city in easy driving distance.
+Obviously, you’ll need a car, but you’ll benefit from a quieter lifestyle while still having the city within easy driving distance.

 The best areas to live in and around Toulouse

 Toulouse offers a good variety of neighbourhoods to cover all tastes and lifestyles.
 But if you’d like the benefits of the city without the business, consider living in a local town.

 Here is a list of the best neighbourhoods in Toulouse, along with some of the best picks for local towns.

 The best neighborhoods in Toulouse

 Saint Etienne is one of the more upmarket neighbourhoods in Toulouse and is located in the heart of the city.
 It’s where all the aristocrats built their houses, and the level of luxury is reflected in the property prices.
 Saint Etienne is by far the most expensive area, but its level of luxury more than justifies the price tag.

 Les Carmes is still steeped in its medieval heritage, which can be seen in the buildings and streets.
 It’s quite lively at night and is home to a number of trendy restaurants and cafes.

 Saint Cyprien has recently undergone something of a revival to become one of the better-known areas of Toulouse.
 It’s located near the city centre and has a nice mix of houses and apartments.
 Expect to pay a premium to live in this neighbourhood.

-Minimes is seen as the family-friendly neighbourhood and is very quiet considering its fairly central location.
+Minimes is seen as a family-friendly neighbourhood and is very quiet considering its fairly central location.
 You can reach the city centre in 10 minutes by bus, but the neighbourhood enjoys a number of green spaces.
 This will be suitable for those wanting a city life but with less bustle than some other areas.